wrightmat/dnd-hyrule/docs/creatures/White Lynel.md

   - name: Lynel Spear.
     desc: "Melee Weapon Attack: +8 to hit, reach 10 ft., one target.
 Hit: 17 (3d8 + 5) piercing damage.
 Two handed: 20 (3d10 + 5) piercing damage."
   - name: Lynel Bow.
-    desc: "Ranged Weapon Attack: +5 to hit, range 80/320 ft., one target.
-Hit: 15 (2d12 + 2) piercing damage."
+    desc: "Ranged Weapon Attack: +6 to hit, range 80/320 ft., one target.
+Hit: 16 (2d12 + 3) piercing damage, plus 7 (2d6) lightning damage from magical arrows.
+The target must succeed a DC 16 Constitution save or be stunned until the start of their next turn.
+If the target is soaked or in water, all targets within a 15 ft. sphere must make the same save."
   - name: Fire Breath (Recharge 5-6).
     desc: "The lynel exhales fire in a 30-foot cone.
-Each creature in that area must make a DC 16 Dexterity saving throw, taking 26 (8d6) fire damage on a failed save, or half as much damage on a successful one."
+Each creature in that area must make a DC 17 Dexterity saving throw, taking 26 (8d6) fire damage on a failed save, or half as much damage on a successful one."
+  - name: Invoke Flame (Recharge 5-6).
+    desc: "Thrusting its weapon into the ground, the Lynel detonates a wave of flame that sweeps out from it.
+Each creature in a 20 foot radius originating from it must make DC 17 Dexterity saving throw.
+On a failure, a creature takes 35 (10d6) fire damage, is pushed 10 feet away from it, and knocked prone.
+On a success, it takes half as much damage and isn’t pushed or knocked prone."
 ```

 ### References